How Glass Blocks Were Made

 To avoid collecting duplicates, I created a Catalog of my glass flower frog collection.
-Annotations note dimensions, and characteristics such as whether a bottom is flat, concave, or convex.
+Annotations note dimensions and other characteristics of identification.
 Photos from multiple angles present the shape.

 Also, I was curious about the broken glass found around the holes on the bottom of most glass flower frogs. eBay sellers occasionally point this out as a defect, but it's almost always present so I knew that couldn't be the case.

 This is the manufacturing process based on the Cambridge Patent:

 1. Molten glass is poured into the mould.

 2. A plunger with multiple conical shafts is inserted through the molten glass to form the holes.
 This action also expands the molten glass out to the sides of the mould to give the sides of the block their shape (upper illustration).